Atypon-OpenSource/app-themes/README.md

 # Usage

-To use the exported module, `import { css, createGlobalStyle, styled, theme, ThemeProvider } from '@manuscripts/fusion-theme'`.
+To use the exported module, `import { css, createGlobalStyle, styled, ThemedProps, ThemeProvider, withTheme } from 'app-themes'`.

 # Building